-Results of the NJ CAT are calculated and summarized into a score based on the following domains: self-care, behavior, and medical.
-This resulting score establishes the "tier" in which each individual is assigned based on his/her support needs.
+Results of the NJ CAT are calculated and summarized into a score based on the following main areas: self-care, behavior, and medical.
+This resulting score establishes the "tier" in which each individual has been assigned based on his/her support needs.